callum-hart/ysu/README.md

 You may have noticed this sequence diagram depicts exactly what is happening in the basic example shown earlier.

-Since yielding from a generator triggers a (re)render in the UI – and generators can generate values forever – implementing infinite and finite sequences such as polling or retries is trivial.
+Since yielding from a generator triggers a (re)render in the UI, and generators can generate values forever, implementing infinite and finite sequences such as polling or retries is trivial.

-Polling is as simple as calling an endpoint and yielding an update to the UI from within an [infinite loop](https://github.com/callum-hart/ysu/blob/master/src/examples/Polling/sequence.js#L8).
-Whilst retrying an XHR request does the same but within a [finite loop](https://github.com/callum-hart/ysu/blob/master/src/examples/RetryRequest/sequence.js#L18).
+Polling is as simple as calling an endpoint and yielding an update to the UI within an [infinite loop](https://github.com/callum-hart/ysu/blob/master/src/examples/Polling/sequence.js#L8).
+Whilst retrying an XHR request does the same but from within a [finite loop](https://github.com/callum-hart/ysu/blob/master/src/examples/RetryRequest/sequence.js#L18).

 Note: on component unmount any running sequences are stopped and scheduled updates cancelled automatically.
 This ensures that infinite sequences (such as polling) only run when the component is mounted.